 We detected these changes by reimagining how material spaces are carved and moulded by the expansion and reshaping of sovereignty and power in the twenty-first century.
 Automatic imaging technologies, remote sensing, surveying and measuring the multiplicity of non-aligned changes in the spaces of the European project are explored as instigations for integrated approaches to complex transformations.
 Agents operating both above the state – the EU, IMF, WTO, NATO, World Bank, ICJ, UN, the International Standardisation Organisation, Red Cross, UNHCR, NGOs etc. – as well as beneath the state – the financial corporations, the lobby groups, scientific missions, small and medium enterprises, etc – are establishing a new architecture open to radical negotiations.

-Gordon Campbell (European Space Agency)
+Thanks to Gordon Campbell (European Space Agency)

 Philippe Rekacewicz (Le Monde Diplomatique)